Top 3 Coins Price Prediction Bitcoin, Ethereum and Ripple: ETH/USD and XRP/USD lacks strong resistance levels – Confluence Detector

 Ripple

-XRP/USD has no strong resistance levels on the upside.
-However, there is only one healthy support at $0.1765, which has the one-month Pivot Point support-one and Previous Year low.
+XRP/USD also lacks strong resistance on the upside, while healthy support lies at $0.179, which has the daily Pivot Point support-three, one-week Pivot Point support-two and one-month pivot Point support-one.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.